YanSong996/LENS2_Emulator_Reproducibility_Materials/README.md

 Figure 4 illustrates the temporal and spatial dependence structures of the annual data in spectral domain.
 Assume that we keep all intermediate results of reproducing Figure 3.
 The total computational time for ploting Figure 4 is about 439.4 seconds.
 All the intermediate outputs can be found in sub-repository "Annual/Outputs".

 1. Do the real-valued transformation to SHT coefficients so that they are real-valued (about 1.4 seconds)
-2. Model the temporal dependence structure using an autoregressive model with order $P=1$ and plot Figure 4(a) (about 0.357 seconds)
+2. Model the temporal dependence structure using an autoregressive model with order $P=1$ and plot Figure 4(a) (about 0.357 seconds.
+We provide the intermediate results "Phihat.csv".)
-3. Model the spatial dependence by evaluating the covariance matrix of (read-valued) SHT coefficients and plot Figures 4(b) and 4(c) (about 127.1 seconds)
+3. Model the spatial dependence by evaluating the covariance matrix of (read-valued) SHT coefficients and plot Figures 4(b) and 4(c) (about 127.1 seconds.
+We provide the intermediate results "BIC_axial.csv".)
 4. Assess spatial models by selecting auto-covariance at a selected latitide and plot Figures 4(d) (about 155.3 seconds)
 5. As the same as the above item but use another latitude (about 155.3 seconds)